Learn the key concepts and terminology you'll need to know in order to use InsightConnect.

 Actions are individual operations performed by a plugin.
 Actions generally have inputs and outputs, which can be seen in detail in the job that is generated each time a workflow runs.

 A job is one instance of a workflow execution.
-Jobs contain all the information about what happened when the workflow ran, including the state of each step, which path was taken for each decision, and any pending human decisions that need to be made.
+Jobs contain all the information about what happened when the workflow ran, including the state of each step (even steps contained within snippets), which path was taken for each decision, and any pending human decisions that need to be made.

 View your jobs on the